groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/java/metadata/description/bmp.md

 steps:
     enable: true
     block:
-    - title_left: "Updating Description Metadata"
+    - title_left: "Updating Description Metadata Field"
       content_left: |
         Following code allows you to search and redact sensitive data from a BMP document.
 You can set scope for redaction by setting filter, e.g. to MetadataFilter.Description.
 It will leave the regular expressions matches undone in all metadata items, except “Description” property: